onelogin/onelogin-oidc-node/2. Implicit Flow/README.md

 ```

 ### Local testing
-By default these samples will run on `http://localhost:3000` but since localhost
+By default these samples will run on `http://localhost:3000`.
-is not supported by the OIDC spec you will need to use a tool like [Ngrok](https://ngrok.com/)
-for local testing.

-Install ngrok using `npm install -g ngrok` then run `ngrok http 3000` and Ngrok will
-give you a public HTTPS url that you can browse to and see your local app.

-You will need to set this Ngrok url as the **redirect_uri** in your OneLogin OIDC app
-via the Admin portal.
+You will need to add your callback url to the list of approved **Redirect URIs** for your OneLogin OIDC app via the Admin portal. e.g. `http://localhost:3000/oauth/callback`